National Institutes of Health

 - The primary NIH organization for research on Shingles is the National Institute of Neurological Disorders and Stroke

 Shingles is a disease caused by the varicella-zoster virus - the same virus that causes chickenpox.
 After you have chickenpox, the virus stays in your body.
 It may not cause problems for many years.
 As you get older, the virus may reappear as shingles.
+Although it is most common in people over age 50, anyone who has had chickenpox is at risk.
 Unlike chickenpox, you can't catch shingles from someone who has it.

 Early signs of shingles include burning or shooting pain and tingling or itching, usually on one side of the body or face.
 The pain can be mild to severe.
-Blisters then form and last from one to 14 days.
+Rashes or blisters appear anywhere from one to 14 days later.
 If shingles appears on your face, it may affect your vision or hearing.
-The pain of shingles may last for weeks, months or even years after the blisters have healed.
+The pain of shingles may last for weeks, months, or even years after the blisters have healed.

 NIH: National Institute of Allergy and Infectious Diseases

 References and abstracts from MEDLINE/PubMed (National Library of Medicine)